bijoypantu/Makeover-Monday-Submissions/README.md

 ---

 ## Getting started
-- Click a linked dashboard title or the preview image to open the **interactive** version on Tableau Public.
 - Use the **Table of Contents** below to jump to a specific week quickly.
+- Click the linked dashboard title to open the **interactive** version on Tableau Public.
 - To run analyses locally, download the workbook/data from each week's folder.

 ---